 Tony Horton created P90X to help change at-home fitness for those who maybe don't want to (or can't) workout in the gym.
 The program has targeted training phases of quick workouts consisting of body-weight training, cardio, martial arts, and yoga.
 But the plyometrics workout is the one that has users moaning in accomplished agony.
 This explosive training technique involves exercises like jump squats, swing kicks, and squat-reach-jumps to help you increase speed and power.
 If you give it your all, your hamstrings will feel it the next day!

 3 of 7All photos

 It's hard to describe a workout that's forever changing.
 CrossFit by definition is constantly varied, high-intensity, functional movements.
 The exercises are considered to be functional because they recruit many different motor recruitment patterns which can improve the way you function in daily life.
 However, that doesn't mean that snatching 100-plus pounds is going to be easy.
 CrossFit WODs, or workouts of the day, involve everything from rowing to jumping to burpees to pull-ups to Olympic lifts—each with a timing component that helps spike your heart rate and hit PRs.
-(Let these 20 Legit Reasons to Love CrossFit inspire you to find a box.)

 Photo: Instagram/Lindsey Valenzuela